webfirmframework/minimal-production-ready-projects/README.md

 ___

-`wffweb-12-production-sample-jakarta-ee-with-bootstrap5-css-framework` project can be run with tomcat 10 and Java 17 or later.
+`wffweb-12-production-sample-jakarta-ee-with-bootstrap5-css-framework` project can be run with tomcat 10 or later and Java 17 or later.
 This is the most modern way to build java web app, it uses the *wffweb-12.0.2*.
 You can use any jakarta ee application server to run this project.
 Single module source code project can be found [here](https://github.com/webfirmframework/wffweb-demo-deployment).
 It uses embedded tomcat and compatible to be deployed on Heroku with a single click.

+NB: Do not forget to change random secret string in `com.webfirmframework.wffwebcommon.MultiInstanceTokenUtil` class before deployment.
 ___

 `production-sample-jakarta-ee-with-bootstrap5-css-framework` project can be run with tomcat 10 and Java 8 or later.
 You can use any jakarta ee application server to run this project.